 Certificate programs or an associate degree are usually required to get a job as a health information technician, according to the BLS.
 Many jobs require official certification before being hired or shortly after getting a job in this field.

 Medical records and health information technicians go by many names.
-Job titles in this field may include medical records clerk, coder, biller, medical records analyst, and registered health information technician.
+Job titles in this field may include clinical documentation specialist, medical records clerk, coder, biller, medical records analyst, and registered health information technician.

 If you later want to continue your education, you can work toward a career as a director of medical records.